19th Century & Pre-War Welsh Art

 Evan Walters (1892 – 1951) is another painter whom we do not often see on the market.
 His subject matter was often the mining communities of the South Wales valleys.
 While Carey Morris (1882 – 1968) typically painted portraits of rural West Wales figures and was also able to gain important portrait commissions in London.

 Lastly J M W Turner must be mentioned to finish this article.
-We were fortunate enough to be called in to a house in the Vale of Glamorgan, to see a collection of watercolours in 2017.
-Most were of a straight-forward nature with fairly modest values, but in amongst them was a small faint quarry scene watercolour, which was not signed but had a technique and subject matter that felt familiar.
+I was fortunate enough to be called in to a house in the Vale of Glamorgan, to see a collection of watercolours in 2017.
+The paintings came back in my car to investigate back at the saleroom.
+Most were of a straight-forward nature with fairly modest values.
+But in amongst them was a small faint quarry scene watercolour, which was not signed but had a technique and subject matter that felt familiar.
 On investigation, and consultation, the painting was confirmed to be a sketch by JMW Turner, produced in around 1794-1796 during a tour of North Wales.
-After our research, the vendor was very pleased to hear the news and very shocked to see it reach £30,000 at The Welsh Sale.
+After our research, the vendor was very pleased to hear my news and very shocked to see it reach £30,000 at The Welsh Sale.

 Below is a selection of paintings we have sold by the artists above with the prices they achieved noted.
 Our knowledge extends to all periods of Welsh art and we would be most pleased to hear from you should you have an ‘earlier’ painting that you would like us to investigate or value.
 Our Welsh Sale auction transcends all periods of art.

-Obtaining a valuation or assessment on Welsh art can be done by email usually, and is free of charge and without obligation.
-Please contact:
+Obtaining a valuation or assessment can be done by email usually, and is free of charge and without obligation.